Fair Work Information Statement

 - right of entry (including the protection of personal information by privacy laws)

 - an explanation of the effect on an employee’s entitlements under the NES if both of the following occur:

-- a transfer of a business occurs as described in the Fair Work Act 2009
+- a transfer of a business occurs as described in the FW Act.

 - the employee becomes a transferring employee.

 Who must receive the Statement?